All Posts

 • Adapt strategy based on real-time findings

 The goal is continuous security validation that matches the pace of modern development.
 Your security posture shouldn’t be a snapshot.
 It should be a live feed.
+Research from the Ponemon Institute has shown that the average time between vulnerability introduction and discovery is 197 days — nearly seven months during which attackers can find and exploit what defenders haven’t yet noticed.

-How Autonomous Pentesting Fits into DevSecOps
+How Does Autonomous Pentesting Fit into DevSecOps?

 Security testing that runs once a quarter doesn’t fit a CI/CD world.
 Autonomous pentesting plugs directly into your existing workflows: